Clementine951/MOONSHOT-DISPOSABLE/README.md

 - [Technical Specification](./Documents/TechnicalSpecification.md)
 - [Presentation PDF](./Documents/Presentation.pdf)

+# The rest of this document is not maintained anymore.
+Please contact me directly if you have any questions.

 ## Prerequisites

 Before launching the project, ensure you have the following tools and dependencies installed: